 Are you a lover of all things marine?
 Can’t get enough of the wild and wonderful worlds of octopi, sharks, tropical fish, and many more?
 Pay a visit to the famous New England Aquarium in Boston.

-From exhilarating touch tanks to beautiful coral reefs and beyond, you’ll see it all at this top aquarium.
-Get the most out of your time at this exciting Boston attraction with these tips and ideas from our Insider’s Guide.
+From exhilarating touch tanks to beautiful coral reefs and beyond, you’ll see it all at this top Boston aquarium.

 In a town that is full of top attractions and exciting destinations, the New England Aquarium is truly a “must-see” spot in Boston.

 The aquarium’s unique combination of education, entertainment and fun annually draws about 1.3 million visitors each year – you could be next!

 - On average, visitors spend approximately two hours exploring this attraction, so be sure to wear comfortable shoes!

 - Bring a camera or a camera phone to snap photos of your favorite critters – especially at interactive exhibits like the Shark and Ray Touch Tank.
 Tripods or other large photographic equipment are prohibited, however.